Save to My DOJO

 What is VCP Certification?

-VCP stands for VMware Certified Professional and is often deemed the entry-level certification for technical professionals.
-There is the optional VCA (VMware Certified Associate) that comes before it, but that certification is more geared towards marketers, and sales reps looking to learn how to position VMware solutions in their market.
-That said however the VCA can be a good starting point if you know NOTHING about VMware and would like to eventually move on to VCP certification.
+VCP stands for vmware certified professional certification and is often deemed the entry-level VMware certification for technical professionals.
+There is the optional vcta (VMware Certified Technical Associate) that comes before it, but that VMware certification is more geared towards marketers, and sales reps looking to learn how to position VMware solutions in their market.
+That said however the vcta can be a good starting point if you know NOTHING about VMware and would like to eventually move on to VCP certification.
+Note that there is no best vmware certification as each will cover specific knowledge areas and levels.

 Also worth noting is that all VMware certifications are broken down into “tracks”.
-As shown in the first image further down the page you can see the certification tracks listed through the end of the VCP certification.
-In order to finish the VCP certification process, you will have to select one of these tracks as an elective and pass a foundations exam as well as an exam targeted at your chosen elective.
+As shown in the first image further down the page you can see the VMware certification tracks listed through the end of the VCP certification.
+In order to finish the VCP certification process, you will have to select one of these tracks as an elective and you may have to pass a foundations exam as well as an exam targeted at your chosen elective.
 These tracks are designated as follows:

 - Data Center Virtualization (DCV) – This track focuses on the on-premises infrastructure technologies such as ESXi, vCenter, and more